0xCAFEDECAF/VanLiveConnect/README.md

 The application will host a HTML web page on standard port 80.
 It will also host a WebSocket server on standard port 81.
-The served web page comes with some JavaScript that connects to this WebSocket server in order to stream the live data to be visualised.
+The served web page comes with some JavaScript that connects to this WebSocket server in order to stream the live data to be visualized.

 The web page itself, as served by this sketch, uses and self-hosts the following open-source bundles:
 * jQuery v3.5.1 - compressed, production version - original download